The Origin of Humanity: Who Was the First Person on Earth?

 This ancestor is believed to be the first member of the species Homo sapiens.

 However, we must understand that the concept of a “first person on Earth” is not a scientific one.
+It can’t be.

-Evolution is a gradual process that occurs over long periods of time, and there is no clear point at which a new species can be said to have “appeared.”
+Namely, evolution is a gradual process that occurs over long periods of time, and there is no clear point at which a new species can be said to have “appeared.”

-While looking at it from a certain viewpoint, we might consider Lucy as the earliest individual on Earth, given that her remains are the oldest ones we’ve discovered.
+While looking at it from a certain viewpoint, we might consider Lucy as the first person on Earth, given that her remains are the oldest ones we’ve discovered.
 However, it’s crucial to note that Lucy belonged to a species other than Homo sapiens.
-There were undoubtedly other hominids existing at the time, but we have not yet uncovered their skeletal remains.

 So in that case, we need to explore religious views.